tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-10-peacetime-indie.md

 ## Hunting for work

 Every time your work slows down as an indie you get hungry.
 Even though I've been lucky enough to build up some reserves I feel the bite of negative cash flow very keenly.
-In short - I get hungry.
+In short - I get hungry and go hunting.

 For paycheck types - hunting for work is typically a discrete event.
 You're either looking for a job or you're not.
 And those events are typically spaced out 12-24 months at a time.
 It's a time of crisis for paycheck types because it's all or nothing - when you're out of work your income is zero.

 For indies - hunting for work is an "always on" activity.
 You're often working for clients but not at full capacity and a typical gig lasts months not years so you're always rolling off some client project and rolling onto another.

-So this is where the peacetime/wartime analogy starts to break down.
-For companies and paycheck types you can more safely operate in times of peace and times of war.
-Indies are hired guns where hunting is the only business we know and we've learned to live peacefully while always on the hunt.
+This is where the peacetime/wartime analogy starts to break down.
+For companies and paycheck types you can more safely operate in "modes" like times of peace and times of war.
+Indies are hired guns where hunting is the only business we know and we've learned be at peace with living on the hunt.

-So what changes for indies is not whether you're hunting but rather **how you hunt**.
+But there are context switches and mode changes.
+What changes for indies is not whether you're hunting but rather **how you hunt**.

 ## Convergent Times / Convergent Hunting